Mannheimer HC

-Mannheimer Hockeyclub 1907 e.V., also known as Mannheimer HC, is a German sports club based in Mannheim, Baden-Württemberg.
+Mannheimer Hockeyclub 1907 e.V., also known as Mannheimer HC, is a German professional sports club based in Mannheim, Baden-Württemberg.
 It is best known for its field hockey department but it also has tennis and indoor hockey sections.

 Both the men's and women's first team play in the Bundesliga the highest tier of German field hockey for men and women.